braze-inc/braze-docs/_docs/_api/endpoints/subscription_groups/post_update_user_subscription_group_status_v2.md

 /v2/subscription/status/set
 {% endapimethod %}

-Use this endpoint to update the subscription group status of up to 50 users on the Braze dashboard.
+Use this endpoint to batch update the subscription state of up to 50 users on the Braze dashboard.
 You can access a subscription group's `subscription_group_id` by navigating to the **Subscriptions Group** page.

 ## Request body